 JCTVC-T0103 [7] section 2.3 suggested adding informative range information (video_info_range_type) in SEI to distinguish the various flavours of full signal ranges practiced in industry.
 For example, SDI and SMPTE RP-2077 have full range conventions that clamp a 10-bit signal to [4,1019].
 BT.HDR would present a scenario in the video_info_range_type table entry for 10-bit clipped nominal peak range [0,1023] and 12-bit clipped nominal peak range [0,4092].

-Regardless of the value for video_full_range_flag, consumer distribution application systems such as DVB that HEVC (and AVC) decoders output all 1024 reconstructed 10-bit code levels and, likely in future 12-bit profiles, all 4096 reconstructed 12-bit code levels to facilitate transform coefficient sparseness in transcoding, among other motivations.
+Regardless of the value for video_full_range_flag, consumer distribution application systems such as DVB strongly recommend that HEVC (and AVC) decoders output all 1024 reconstructed 10-bit code levels and, likely in future 12-bit profiles, all 4096 reconstructed 12-bit code levels to facilitate transform coefficient sparseness in transcoding, among other motivations.

 The DVB A157 Blue Book specification for HEVC video [8] states in section 5.14.1.5.2 (Video Range):